 Business opportunity and marital shake-up

 The shake-up came when Tina investigated a job opportunity in Miami.
-It would have required her to move down South for at least 12-18 months to get the facility up and running.
+She would have had to move down South for at least 12-18 months to get the facility up and running.
 She didn’t imagine that her husband would mind.

 She was dead wrong.